Cooperative Research Centres (CRC) Grants

 If your application is successful

-If you are successful in stage 1, you will receive an invitation letter to progress to stage 2 of the assessment process.
-In stage 2, applicants will be invited to:
+If you are successful in Stage 1, you will receive an invitation letter to progress to Stage 2 of the assessment process.
+In Stage 2, applicants will be invited to:

-- submit a full written business case stage 2 application
+- submit a Stage 2 application

-If you are successful in stage 2, you will receive a letter of offer setting out funding details and any conditions you must address before entering a formal agreement.
+If you are successful in Stage 2, you will receive a letter of offer setting out funding details and any conditions you must address before entering a formal agreement.
 You will need to: